Queensland Road Safety Forums

 The Queensland Government and the Australian state, territory and federal governments have agreed to a vision of zero road deaths in Australia by 2050.
 There is no single solution to eliminating road trauma.
 The Queensland Government is working with a wide range of stakeholders to advise on how to improve the safety of roads and roadsides and promote safer speeds, vehicles and behaviours.

-The Queensland Government regularly holds road safety forums to gather data and ideas for road safety.
-Forum participants include members of the community, representatives from key industry and community organisations, research institutions, government agencies and peak bodies representing road user groups.
+The Queensland Government regularly holds road safety events to gather data and ideas for road safety.
+Participants typically include members of the community, representatives from key industry and community organisations, research institutions, government agencies and peak bodies representing road user groups.

 How to get involved